 The Philosophy Statement

-The faculty of Portland Community College affirms that a prime mission of the College is to aid in the development of educated citizens.
-Ideally, such citizens possess:
+The faculty of Portland Community College affirms that a prime mission of the College is to aid in the development of educated members of society.
+Ideally, such individuals possess:

 - understanding of their culture and how it relates to other cultures